OakAtsume/AstroMurr/README.md

 | SSID | The SSID to broadcast for the Rogue Access Point. |
 | Channel | The channel to broadcast the Rogue Access Point on (Only 2.4 is currently supported). |
 | Password | The password to use for the Rogue Access Point (Optional). |

+## Troubleshooting
+### Common Issues
+- Ensure you are running the application as root.
+- Ensure you have the required dependencies installed.
+- Ensure you don't have task's running on ports 53, 67, or 80.
+- Ensure you killed wpa_supplicant, NetworkManager,dhcpcd, and any other network services.
+(These can interfere with the Rogue Access Point)

 ## License
 Distributed under the MIT License.
 See [LICENSE.md](LICENSE.md) for more information.